Whistleblower Policy

 Governance

-This policy provides a procedure for employees to report improper governmental action by Library officers or employees and protects employees who have reported improper governmental actions in accordance with Library policies and procedures.
+This policy provides a procedure for employees to report improper governmental action by Library officers or employees, and protects employees who have reported improper governmental actions in accordance with Library policies and procedures.

 Definitions - The following definitions shall apply to this Policy.
-To the extent that such definitions vary with the terms of NY Labor Law Section 740 and Civil Service Law Section 75-b, the definitions, applications, and interpretations of the following terms in such Sections shall prevail:
+To the extent that such definitions vary with the terms of NY Labor Law Section 740 and Civil Service Law Section 75-b, the definitions, applications and interpretations of the following terms in such Sections shall prevail:

-• "Improper governmental action" does not include personnel actions, including employee grievances, complaints, appointments, promotions, transfers, assignments, reassignments, reinstatements, restorations, reemployments, performance evaluations, reductions in pay, dismissals, suspensions, demotions, violations of collective bargaining or civil service law or alleged violations of labor agreements or reprimands unless such actions are in violation of the law.
+• "Improper governmental action" does not include personnel actions, including employee grievances, complaints, appointments, promotions, transfers, assignments, reassignments, reinstatements, restorations, reemployments, performance evaluations, reductions in pay, dismissals, suspensions, demotions, violations of collective bargaining or civil service law or alleged violations of labor agreements or reprimands unless such actions are in violation of law.

-Procedures for Reporting
+Procedures for Reporting Improper Governmental Action

-The Library's open-door policy encourages employees to share their questions, concerns, suggestions, or complaints with someone who can address them properly.
-Employees who become aware of improper governmental action should first raise the issue with their supervisor.
-If requested, the employee shall submit a written report to the supervisor stating in detail the basis for the employee's belief that an improper governmental action has occurred.
-Where the employee reasonably believes the improper governmental action involves his/her supervisor or the employee is not comfortable speaking with his/her supervisor, the employee should raise the issue with the Library Director.
+2) Where the employee reasonably believes the improper governmental action involves his/her supervisor or the employee is not comfortable speaking with his/her supervisor, the employee should raise the issue with the Library Director.
 If the suspected or actual violation concerns the Director, the staff member should report the matter directly to the President of the Board of Trustees.
+In such cases, the Board President may designate an independent investigator(s) to conduct the investigation.

-If the employee is not satisfied with the supervisor's response, he/she is encouraged to speak to anyone in management whom they are comfortable approaching, including the Library Director.
-The Assistant Director, department heads, and supervisors are required to report suspected violations to the Director.
+5) The Assistant Director, department heads and supervisors are required to report suspected violations to the Director.
 The Director is required to look into all reported violations and submit a written report to the Board of Trustees with appropriate recommendations.

-After an investigation has been completed, the employee reporting the improper governmental action shall receive a written or oral summary of the results of the investigation, except that personnel actions taken as a result of the investigation shall be kept confidential.
+8) After an investigation has been completed, the employee reporting the improper governmental action shall receive a written or oral summary of the results of the investigation, except that personnel actions taken as a result of the investigation shall be kept confidential.
+Thereafter, Library employees may report information about the improper governmental action directly to the appropriate government agency which has responsibility for investigating the improper action if the Library employee has a reasonable belief that one of the following two conditions exists:

 • A thorough investigation was not undertaken by the Library to determine whether an improper governmental action occurred, or